-Translate your love of music into a rewarding hands-on career in Band Instrument Repair at Minnesota State College - Southeast Technical in Red Wing.
+Translate your love of music into a rewarding hands-on career in Band Instrument Repair at Minnesota State College Southeast in Red Wing.

 From across the United States and around the world, students come to Red Wing, Minnesota, to study band instrument repair, where you can learn the skills necessary for employment and advancement in this rewarding, viable career option.
 Our training is rigorous, requiring tenacity and a desire for excellence.